simonjulianl/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your GoMedic.

    1. Double-click the file to start the app.
 If it's not possible, please open the terminal and locate where the `gomedic.jar`.
-   Please Enter the command `java -jar gomedic.jar`
+   Please Enter the command `java -jar gomedic.jar`.
+If you still find difficulties in opening the `gomedic.jar` file, please follow the steps [here](#faq) !
    2. The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
       ![Ui-activity](images/Ui-activity.png)